Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/06-aks-supporting.md

 ### Add the Access key variable to terraform.tfvars

 1. Open the *terraform.tfvars.sample* file and add the access key as the value of the access_key variable.
 Update the other storage related variables.

-2. Modify the connection string for mongodb if you would like to add the secret to Azure Key Vault using terraform per the instructions above.
-3. Rename the file to *terraform.tfvars*
+1. Rename the file to *terraform.tfvars*

 ## Deploy the Supporting Services